omerunlusoy/Neural-Style-Transfer-of-Paintings-to-Selfies/README.txt

 	- Content and Style Layers (of the Model)		-> best value: Conv1_1, Conv2_1, Conv3_1, Conv4_1, *Conv4_2, Conv5_1
 	- Style Weights									-> best value: 'conv1_1': 1., 'conv2_1': .78, 'conv3_1': .25,
 																	'conv4_1': .22, 'conv5_1': .18

-Outputs:
-	- Final Target Image
-	- 3 Images in One Picture
-	- Transformation Video

 Run Scheme:
 	- User can select Van Gogh or all other artists;